 "One element that's given us insight into staff performance has been the notes section.
 This helps keep track of feedback that comes in about an associate… These notes are extremely valuable because as time passes, they help us record a history of our people, our culture and our company.
 This ultimately has lead to stronger identification and understanding of our company's mission and goals."

 When written effectively, employee performance evaluations are very helpful to the productivity of an organization.
 They provide you with the tools to gather information and communicate company and individual goals to all employees.
 They also provide a structure for a pay-for-performance system that rewards employees for successfully achieving those goals.
 These evaluations are tools that have the ability to make everyone more productive and engaged in their jobs and therefore make the company more successful.

-Execution is the difference™.
-Welcome to the new era of Business Execution Software from SuccessFactors.
-Our suite of on-demand applications is relied upon by 2800 companies of all sizes around the world to align their businesses to their strategies, arm their organizations for success and incite their employees to greatness—every day.
-More at www.successfactors.com.
+Welcome to the new era of HR software from SuccessFactors.
+Our suite of on-demand applications is relied upon by more than 4,000 companies of all sizes around the world to align their businesses to their strategies, arm their organizations for success, and incite their employees to greatness -- every day.